hareeshganesan/hareeshganesan.com/README.md

 Before that, I spent some time in strategy consulting at [Applied Predictive Technologies](https://www.predictivetechnologies.com/en), helping businesses experiment and evaluate controlled tests in sectors like retail, telecom, and banking.

-For more details, here's my resume().
+For more details, here's my resume(https://github.com/hareeshganesan/hareeshganesan.com/raw/master/assets/resume.pdf).

 I've been interested in learning about:
 - customer experiences in healthcare